DevTimoR/DevTimoR/README.md

-# 👋 Hi, I’m [Timo]
+# 👋 Hi, I’m Timo

-💻 Frontend Developer (learning fullstack development)
+💻 Frontend Developer (learning fullstack and desktop application development)

-I’m currently focused on building modern web applications using JavaScript and learning how frontend and backend work together.
+I’m currently focused on building modern web and desktop applications using JavaScript and learning how frontend and backend work together.

 ---